Search results for

 Robert Triggs / Android Authority

 APK is short for Android Package, and that’s a good clue on its own.
-To actually explain however, an APK file is an archive of all of the assets an Android app needs to install and run, including not just its main code but things like certificates, resources, and a manifest file.
+An APK file is an archive of all of the assets an Android app needs to install and run, including not just its main code but things like certificates, resources, and a manifest file.
 An APK can be loaded on most devices that support Android apps, meaning not just phones and tablets but things like Windows 11 PCs.

 Unless you’re a developer, there’s (normally) no need to think about APKs.
 Whenever you download or update an app via the Google Play Store, APK unpacking is handled quietly behind the scenes.
 The same is true with the Amazon Appstore on Fire devices, or the Galaxy Store on Samsung products.
 In fact, if you want, you can install the Amazon Appstore on non-Fire platforms, but there’s not much point unless you’re using Windows (more on that later).